athd33/P5-Tk/README.md

 #### Database configuration:

-To use this porgramm, you need to have Python3 and MySQL installed.
+To use this porgramm, you need to have Python3 and MySQL (version 5.7) installed.
 Once done, you need to configure the database.

 Open MySQL console and enter the following commands: